 Bluetooth

 Bluetooth is a standard for wireless communication on short distances.
-It standardised multiple profiles for different use-cases such as music streaming, serial connections, message exchange, phone calls, and many others.
-It has been first published in 1994 and since then has been updated several times.
-The recent version called Bluetooth 5 is a major update and step forward towards the IoT market and it’s needs.
+It defines multiple profiles for different use cases such as music streaming, serial connections, message exchange, phone calls, and many others.
+It was first published in 1994 and since then has it has updated several times.
+Bluetooth 5 and its successors are a big step forward to support the IoT market and it’s needs.

 BlueZ